 The left is often unfairly criticized as wanting too much government.
 Corporations, on the other hand, chafe under onerous regulations, while the right seems bent on tearing down government entirely.
 There is a happy medium, however.
 The goal of this article is to identify the proper role of government, to explain what it should be doing, and why.

-The failure to look for deeper explanations is widespread among health practitioners — both mainstream and alternative.
-Fortunately, a younger breed of functional medicine practitioners are beginning to get it right, such as those at
+The failure to look for deeper explanations is widespread among health practitioners—both mainstream and alternative.
+Fortunately, a younger breed of functional medicine practitioners are beginning to get it right.

 A Call for SYMBIOSIS of Corporations and Government